Best

 Home Prices

-In September 2024, home prices in London-St. Thomas showed little variation from last September as well as last month.
-The average home price in London-St. Thomas’ housing market increased by 2% on a month-on-month basis and by 1.2% year-over-year, bringing the average home price to $641,583.
-The average home price is approximately 22% below the all-time peak of February 2022.
-With the average home price being over 20% lower than the peak, the market can be considered a bear market.
-In fact, based on the average price, London’s housing market has been a bear market for 18 of the last 25 months.
+In December 2024, the average home price in London-St. Thomas’ housing market decreased by 0.5% month-on-month and increased by 1.4% year-over-year, bringing the average home price to $636,942.
+The average home price is approximately 23% below the all-time high in February 2022.
+So, the London area's housing market is still in a bear market, with the average home price being over 20% lower than the peak.
+In fact, based on the average price, London’s housing market has been a bear market for 21 of the last 28 months.

 The median price often gives a better estimate of the market prices by discounting the outliers.
-The median price of $600,000 in September 2024 remained unchanged from last September.
-It, however, represents an increase of 56% from five years ago.
-It is also noteworthy that the median home price has remained unchanged from three years ago, which means that home prices increased tremendously between September 2019 and September 2021.
+The median price of $590,000 in December 2024, remaining unchanged from last December and increasing 1.7% from last month.
+It, however, represents an increase of 44% from five years ago.
+It is also noteworthy that the median home price has also decreased by 10% from three years ago, which means that home prices increased tremendously between December 2019 and December 2021, before they began to fall.

 wahi map